aroberge/experimental/README.md

 # What is `experimental`?

 `experimental` is a simple Python module intended to facilitate exploring different syntax construct in Python in an easy way.
 Unless you have a very compelling reason to do so, it should not be used in production.
-The

-If you want to modify Python's syntax, say by adding a new keyword, you need to:
+Without `experimental`, if you want to modify Python's syntax, say by adding a new keyword, you need to:

 1. Get a copy of Python's repository on your computer
 2. modify the grammar file